aldiyar21/GetVoted/README.md

 ![Screenshot](Screenshot_1.png)
 Here you can read about GetVoted and Decentralized Voting
 ![Screenshot](Screenshot_2.png)
+The adminpanel.html page is designed to add new polls.
+To add poll you need to fill in Topic, Number of Candidates, Start Date, End Date, Description of Poll, Image of Poll.

 also we have  “Open voting” where you can see votings that happening right now
 ![Screenshot](Screenshot_3.png)
 ![Screenshot](Screenshot_4.png)